 BIPOLAR DISORDER AND SSD BENEFITS

-Bipolar disorder is a serious mental health condition that can be disabling.
+Bipolar disorder is a serious mental health condition that can qualify for Social Security benefits.
 If your mental health symptoms are severe enough that they keep you from working, then you might be able to win SSDI and SSI benefits.
 In order to win benefits, you must be off work for 12 months or more due to your mental health condition.
+You must also be getting ongoing treatment from a doctor for your bipolar symptoms.

 Bipolar Disorder is also known as Manic Depressive Disorder.
 Cyclic mania is one of the main symptoms of Bipolar Disorder.
 In other words, you will experience a period of extreme euphoria followed by a period of severe depression.

-However, Bipolar Disorder is not just a mood condition.
-Instead, it is a mental condition that has symptoms of several mood disorders.
-Keep reading below to learn more about filing for SSDI benefits if you have Bipolar Disorder.
+Bipolar Disorder is not just a mood condition.
+Instead, it is a mental condition that has symptoms of several mood issues.
+Keep reading below to learn more about filing for SSDI and SSI benefits if you have Bipolar Disorder.

 SSD BENEFITS AND SSI BENEFITS

-Social Security Disability benefits are available for people with bipolar disorder who have paid into the SSA system.
-Find out more about how to apply for Social Security Disability benefits here.
 SSD benefits come with Medicare.
-Find out more about Medicare benefits here.
+Find out more about Medicare benefits.
 Once you meet the work rules for SSDI, you will also need meet the medical rules for Bipolar Disorder.
 These rules can be found below in this article.

 The other benefit the SSA provides is Supplemental Security Income benefits (SSI).
 SSI benefits are available for those who do not have a work history.
-Likewise, they are available for those who haven’t earned enough quarters of coverage to be eligible for SSD.
+Likewise, they are available for those who haven’t earned enough quarters of coverage to be paid SSD benefits.

 SSI benefits are also available for children who are below eighteen years old.
-Children’s disabilities have a different SSA listing than adults.
-Find out more about SSI benefits here.
+Children’s medical conditions have a different SSA listing than adults.
+Find out more about SSI benefits.
 Usually, SSI benefits come with Medicaid.
 Many people need Medicaid benefits more than a monthly SSI check.
 Read here for more information about Medicaid benefits.

 WHAT ARE THE TYPES OF BIPOLAR DISORDER?